 2) They will last a long time, but not as long as metal fillings.

 3) They require more care, including careful flossing and brushing.

-4) They are honest to staining from tea and coffee.
-Strong alcoholic drinks – and mouthwash containing alcohol – can weakened the restoration.
+4) They are prone to staining from tea and coffee.
+Strong alcoholic drinks – and mouthwash containing alcohol – can weaken the restoration.

 You might be the right candidate for tooth implants if: –

 1. You have one or more than one teeth missing